It’s time to expect more from mobile reminder services and leverage them to drive patient engagement.

-Both of these types of reminders snuff your patient’s desire to communicate, and that’s exactly what we don’t want.
+Both of these types of reminders snuff your patient’s desire to communicate, and that’s the opposite of what we want.
+As providers, we should be encouraging patient communication.
+That’s the only way we can optimize our crammed schedules, stay on top of developing symptoms, and ultimately deliver exceptional healthcare.
 Here are a few ways you can change the way you use mobile reminders to boost patient engagement and keep your patients happy.

 Several providers to this day only offer one-way mobile reminders.
 The message goes out to the patient and the patient is not asked to respond.

-Messages like this just aren’t ideal for patient engagement.
-Asking the patient to respond to a text message means more than you think–it’s asking them to play an active role in their care through that response.
+Messages like this hurt patient engagement.
+Asking the patient to respond to a text message means more than you may think–it’s asking them to play an active role in their care through that response.

 Adding a two-way response feature doesn’t mean more work for you.
-Luma’s reminder system helps you triage patient’s incoming text messages with you having to lift a finger.
-For example, a patient replies, asking to cancel an appointment.
-Here are some actual responses we’ve gotten:
+Luma Health’s reminder system helps you triage patients’ incoming text messages with you having to lift a finger.
+For example, here are some actual unedited patient responses to appointment reminders via Luma Health.

-hello, i have an appointment for 4:30 today with dr. xxxx. unfortunately i am going to have to reschedule. i woke up with a stomachache and was only able to sleep two hours. i am texting instead of calling because i have poor cell reception indoors.
+hello, i have an appointment for 4:30 today. unfortunately i am going to have to reschedule. i woke up with a stomachache and was only able to sleep two hours. i am texting instead of calling because i have poor cell reception indoors.

 hi i am not feeling well today can i do my therapy tomorrow?

 good morning. this is john and i have a 2:30 with jim. i have to reschedule this appt. i have been doing the exercises that ashley has given me and have been over working my back muscles. i’m in too much pain to come in today. pain level is up to an 8+ and is causing nausea and making me throw up. pls apologize to john and hope this doesn’t screw up his day. thank u.